CANVAS-SOAR/ImageLoader/README.md

 # ImageLoader
-ImageLoader class for network training
+ImageLoader Class for Network Training

-Data Parsing Design Layout

-Goal:
+#Goal:

 To create a class capable of loading test and training data.